kubernetes/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md

 - `scheduler_pending_pods{queue="gated"}` (new): scheduler respect the Pod's present `schedulingGates` and hence not schedule it

+The metric `scheduler_plugin_execution_duration_seconds{plugin="SchedulingGates"}` gives a histogram to show the Nth percentile value how SchedulingGates plugin is executed.

 Moreover, to explicitly indicate a Pod's scheduling-unready state, a condition `{type:PodScheduled, reason:SchedulingGated}` is introduced.